Norm Campbell (rugby league): Marist and Auckland

 The 1934 season saw Campbell playing 17 games for Marist, converting 17 tries along with kicking 9 penalties.
 Marist had a disappointing season finishing last in the Fox Memorial competition.
-They did make the final of the Roope Rooster knockout competition but lost to Richmond 20-13.
+They did make the final of the Roope Rooster knockout competition but lost to Richmond 20–13.
 Campbell kicked 2 conversions in the loss.
-Marist's final match of the season was against the Western Suburbs side who had won the New South Wales RFL championship on September 22 and Marist went down narrowly 21-19 with Campbell converting 2 tries.
+Marist's final match of the season was against the Western Suburbs side who had won the New South Wales RFL championship on September 22 and Marist went down narrowly 21–19 with Campbell converting 2 tries.

 Campbell's only two representative appearances of the season were for Auckland against Taranaki on June 30 and South Auckland on September 15.
-Auckland beat Taranaki 35-8 with Campbell converting just 1 try as he was sharing goal kicking duty with Cliff Satherley.
+Auckland beat Taranaki 35–8 with Campbell converting just 1 try as he was sharing goal kicking duty with Cliff Satherley.
 Auckland also defeated South Auckland by 35 to 16 with Campbell kicking 4 conversions.

 The 1935 season saw Campbell start the year off in good goal kicking form with 10 goals kicked through the first 4 games of the Fox Memorial for Marist.
 Though he then missed 5 matches due to a “dental overhaul” which involved a lengthy recovery.
 It was reported on June 26 that “N. Campbell, the well-known Marist full-back, has been greatly missed by his team.
 Followers of the code will be pleased to hear that he is fast regaining his health”.
-After returning to play on July 6 against City Rovers he was said to have played very well in a 20-7 win which saw him kick 3 conversions and a penalty.
+After returning to play on July 6 against City Rovers he was said to have played very well in a 20–7 win which saw him kick 3 conversions and a penalty.
 He played 3 more Fox Memorial matches before he was selected for Auckland to play Taranaki on August 3.
-He kicked 2 conversions in a 37-14 win at Carlaw Park.
+He kicked 2 conversions in a 37–14 win at Carlaw Park.
 Campbell was selected to play for Auckland against Australia on September 21 but was unavailable to play and his place at fullback was taken by Bert Cooke.

 Retirement and joining Papakura

 It was reported at the start of the 1936 season that Campbell was going to play once more.
 He turned out for them on May 2 against City Rovers but did not play the following week and made no further appearances for Marist.
 In 1937 Campbell did not play at all but then came out of retirement in 1938 to join the Papakura club.
 In their round 2 match the newly promoted side lost to City Rovers 23-18 but Campbell was said to have “played well at fullback and his fielding and excellent kicking often saved Papakura.
-On April 13 it was reported that has transfer from Marist to Papakura had gone through and that he was a “player coach”.
+On April 13 it was reported that his transfer from Marist to Papakura had gone through and that he was a “player coach”.
 He played in 3 more matches for the Papakura side but there was no further mention of him for the remainder of the season in any capacity.